nhsbsa/nhsbsa-digital-playbook/src/rtl/environments.md

 * **Infrastructure as Code (IaC)** - Changes to infrastructure should be encapsulated in version controlled code so that they may be tested and released as first class citizens
 * **Automation First** - Provision environments, deploy artifacts and run tests within automated pipelines, for repeatability and reliability
 * **Least Privilege Access** - Restrict access based on role.
 Controls become more stringent closer to Production
+* **Observability** - It should be clear what version of anything is in each environment
+* **Traceability** - It should be clear what controls have passed for something to be in an environment

 ## Route to Live Environments